Can I Freeze-Dry Breast Milk?

 "When frozen at low temperatures and exposed to radiant heat at low pressures, ice water does not melt, it sublimates.
 This means it goes directly from a solid to gas; in other words, ice turns to vapor without thawing or melting," Luck explained.
 "When a frozen food thaws, it is damaged at the cellular level by melting ice crystals.
 By skipping the thawing step, freeze-drying removes water while leaving the molecular structure of the food intact."

 Cost is a key factor, especially when compared to the low costs of traditional freezing at home.
-Freeze-drying is labor-intensive and requires specialized equipment.
+Freeze-drying is labor-intensive and requires specialized equipment to turn milk into powder.
 As of this writing, Milkify charges $1.62 an ounce plus shipping.
-However, as the option to freeze-dry breast milk becomes more popular, costs are likely to go down.
+If you have large quantities of milk, it may help you hang onto more ounces of milk than you could otherwise.